Medicare Part D Changes for 2026

 August 5, 2025 | Kari Mellone

-• Medicare Negotiated Drug Prices: For the first time ever, ‘Medicare will be able to negotiate directly with manufacturers for the price of certain high-spending brand-name Medicare Part B and Part D drugs that don’t have competition.’
+- Drug Price Negotiation: For the first time, Medicare gained the authority to negotiate directly with pharmaceutical manufacturers for the prices on select high-cost, brand-name drugs Part B and Part D drugs that don't have competition.
+This shift is aimed at lowering out-of-pocket costs.

 The Medicare Prescription Payment Plan, or M3P, was introduced at the start of 2025.
 With many plans going back to charging a deductible and those who have costly medications, this was a program to consider participating in.
 Instead of paying at the pharmacy, you are billed through your insurance carrier for the costs of the medications you pick up at the pharmacy.
 Moreover, the insurance company will send you a bill that caps your monthly payments.
 For instance, January’s statement would reflect $175 (or $2,100/12) rather than owing on the deductible and the copay at one time.